|Survey name||Population by country of birth and nationality QMI|

 (Timeliness refers to the lapse of time between publication and the period to which the data refer.
 Punctuality refers to the gap between planned and actual publication dates.)

-Estimates of the UK Population by Country of Birth and Nationality were published each quarter until August 2012, but following a consultation exercise have moved to an annual publication accompanied by a statistical report (see Assessment of user needs and perceptions).
-The data are published 8 months after the end of the reference period.
+Estimates of the UK population by country of birth and nationality were published each quarter until August 2012, but following a consultation exercise were moved to an annual publication accompanied by a statistical report (see Assessment of user needs and perceptions).
+However, user requirements have changed, following a consultation exercise in December 2016, with requests for more frequent, timely data.
+Therefore, the data are now published twice a year, in May (calendar year data) and November (mid-year data), which is five months after the end of the reference period (previously data were published eight months after the reference period).

-The Annual Population Survey (APS) (Labour Force Survey (LFS) plus various local area sample “boosts” to increase the sample size) ensures minimum representation of each area of the UK in the sample.
+The Annual Population Survey (APS), Labour Force Survey (LFS) plus various local area sample “boosts” to increase the sample size) ensures minimum representation of each area of the UK in the sample.
 Boost interviews are conducted throughout the year and included in the APS dataset in the quarter in which they are conducted.
-Respondents in the LFS boost are interviewed only once a year, for 4 consecutive years.
+Respondents in the LFS boost are interviewed only once a year, for four consecutive years.
 Only in the main LFS do interviews take place each quarter.

 Each quarter’s LFS sample of 40,000 households is made up from five “waves”, each of approximately 8,000 households.
 Each wave is interviewed in five successive quarters, such that in any one quarter, one wave will be receiving their first interview, one wave their second and so on, with one wave receiving their fifth and final interview.
 Thus, there is an 80% overlap in the samples for each successive quarter and the sample is completely different after six quarters.